aboydnw/search-output/README.md

 ### Crawler

-The crawler is a standalone Python script registered as a custom OpenClaw skill at `/home/claw/workspace/titiler-crawler/crawler.py`.
+The crawler is a standalone Python script registered as a custom OpenClaw skill.
 It runs inside a Python venv and has three source modules:

 **GitHub Search API** (`source: github`)
 - Unauthenticated requests to `api.github.com/search/repositories`